Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Background - The Advance evolution of multimodal architectures

-The first challenge that algorithms face while dealing with multimodal data is understanding the encoding of different modalities, which is called the heterogeneity gap in learning representation \cite{rasiwasia2010new}.
-It can be reduced by associating the similar semantics of different modalities correlatedly.
-Fusing features from different modalities boosted the performance on cross-media tasks \cite{habibian2016video2vec}.
-Recent research found that deep learning outperforms classical approaches in understanding and processing representation due to strong learning abilities \cite{lecun2015deep}.
-The critical phenomenon is to learn representation hierarchically as general purpose learning without structural or additional information.
-Mentioned reasons contributed to the fact that deep learning is the most compatible approach for multimodal representation learning.
+The primary obstacle for multimodal methods lies in understanding the relationships between various encoding schemes of multiple modalities, a problem commonly identified as the heterogeneity gap in learning representation \cite{rasiwasia2010new}.
+The fusion module in multimodal learning systems aids in reducing the heterogeneity gap by correlating the similar semantics across different modalities, a strategy that has been proven to boost performance in a majority of tasks \cite{habibian2016video2vec}.
+Recent research has demonstrated that deep learning methods effectively understand and process representations due to their robust learning capabilities \cite{lecun2015deep}.
+One of the key advantages of deep learning is its ability to hierarchically learn representations as general-purpose learning without needing additional structural information.
+These factors contribute to making deep learning an extremely compatible approach for multimodal representation learning.